 Genus: Diospyros – Family: Ebenaceae

 Persimmon reminds us that we have a choice to make.
 Guidance can come in all forms through our dreams, our experiences and through the use of divination.
-Divination is the practice of seeking “divine” knowledge by finding meaning or inspiration in ordinary life.
+Divination is the practice of seeking “divine” knowledge by finding meaning or inspiration in daily life.

 Persimmon trees are one of the most varied and hardy trees in the world.
 The Persimmon fruit may look like a cross between an apple and a tomato, but it is not related to either one.
 There are over 700 species within the Diospyros genus that include edible and non-edible persimmons.
 Edible persimmons are native to Japan, Asia, India, Europe and the Americas.
 Persimmon trees can grow to 59 feet tall and are resistant to diseases and pests.

 The most widely cultivated is the Asian or Japanese persimmon, Diospryros kaki.
 In Asia, persimmons are dried and eaten as a snack known as Hoshigaki.
 In Korean folklore, dried persimmon fruit is thought to scare away tigers.
-American persimmon, Diospyros virginiana is native to the eastern United States and was the subject of folklore regarding its ability to “divine” the weather.

 Wood from persimmon trees is very beautiful and dense, which is not surprising considering that it belongs to the same genus as ebony.
 Persimmon wood has been used to make golf clubs known as “woods” as well as billiard cues, drumsticks and longbows.